 Enrolment in a relevant master programme.
-Students should have general knowledge about glaciology and the physical geography, like AG-204 or similar.
+Students should have general knowledge about glaciology and physical geography, like AG-204 The Physical Geography of Svalbard or similar.

 Upon completing the course, the students will have knowledge of: